data61/PSL/LiFtEr/assertion2.md

    - This proof script is equivalent to `proof (induction "is" ds arbitrary:e rule:valid_index.induct)`.
    - But the generalization heuristic is applied to `tensor_vec_from_lookup ds e`.

-## The same relative position to difference occurrence of the same recursive function.
+## The position of induction terms relative to a recursive function for a difference occurrence of the same recursive function.

 ### Examples
 - `using this: x ≤ y y ≤ z goal (1 subgoal):  1. x ≤ z` line 53 in `Abs_Int_ITP2012/Collecting.thy`.